Make Your Own Beautiful Enamel Cup Lantern – Easy DIY

 How to Make an Enamel Cup Lantern

 The burner top and wick channel are held together with small tabs that are crimped into slots on the burner body.
-You should be able to use your fingers to gently lift the tabs and then pull the bits apart.
+You should be able to use your fingers to lift the tabs and then pull the bits apart gently.

 Use small pliers or tin snips to cut a hole just big enough for the light fitting in the burner top and burner body.
-Careful, the edges are sharp.
+Be careful; the edges are sharp.

 Okay, now for those enamel cups.
 You’ll need to drill a hole in the side of the cup towards the bottom for the electric wire to fit through.
 Enamel is

 Putting masking tape over the cup helps a little and gives the drill bit something to grip onto.
-Plus, if the drill slips you won’t end up with awful scratches all over your enamel cup.
+Plus, if the drill slips, you won’t end up with awful scratches all over your enamel cup.
 Ask me how I know 😀

-The drilled holes will probably be a bit jagged and those sharp edges could be dangerous if they come into contact with the electrical wire.
+The drilled holes will probably be a bit jagged, and those sharp edges could be dangerous if they come into contact with the electrical wire.